 Carbon Financing workstream

-A new carbon financing workstream within the MDA Working Group is supporting efforts by Coalition member BelieveGreen to develop a new approach for certifying the developmental impacts of family planning programs, and in particular, reductions in carbon emissions.
+A carbon financing workstream within the MDA Working Group is supporting efforts by Coalition member BelieveGreen to develop a new approach for certifying the developmental impacts of family planning programs, and in particular, reductions in carbon emissions.
 By packaging these projected reductions for trade in voluntary carbon markets, revenues can then be generated to support family planning programs.
-Launched this year, workstream members are providing input into a formal methodology for certifying the sustainable developmental impacts of family planning programs.
+Launched in 2018, workstream members are providing input into a formal methodology for certifying the sustainable developmental impacts of family planning programs.

 Market Bookshelf is a large and growing open-access collection of health market literature from around the globe.
 It was launched in May 2017 as a collaboration between the Reproductive Health Supplies Coalition (RHSC), the U.S. Agency for International Development (USAID), and the William Davidson Institute at the University of Michigan (WDI), through the Market Intelligence (MI) Workstream of the RHSC Market Development Approaches Working Group (MDAWG).
 Market Bookshelf is an easy-to-navigate website where health market knowledge is aggregated and disseminated, at no cost to the user.
 It contains a rich collection of articles, reports, tools, and presentations – all downloadable to the user with the click of a button.
 Market Bookshelf covers a broad range of health areas, including contraception, HIV/AIDS, immunization, malaria, maternal health, neonatal and child health, nutrition, tuberculosis and other communicable diseases, and non-communicable diseases, as well.
 The knowledge platform is easily searchable and downloadable.
 Each document uploaded to Market Bookshelf is indexed by content area, health area, geography, document type, and year.
 This website enables the proactive sharing of donor-funded data analyses and market knowledge.
 It helps to prevent duplication of research efforts and supports the community’s desire to disseminate and build on existing market-related research across health areas.
 Market Bookshelf ensures that project reports and findings can be accessed long after individual donor-funded projects end, and it functions as a ‘one-stop shop’ for a variety of stakeholders seeking market knowledge.